One Nation NSW

-One Nation NSW encountered some internal ruptures in 2002-2003 during the preselection process for the March 2003 NSW election.
+One Nation NSW encountered some internal ruptures in 2002–2003 during the preselection process for the March 2003 NSW election.
 Brian Burston, a former National Director of PHON, had been preselected by a party conference in December 2002 for 1st place on the party ticket for the election to the Upper House, the Legislative Council (LC).
 Oldfield, however, had intended that his wife, Lisa Oldfield, secure this position.
 Therefore, he summoned a second meeting of party members in January 2003, which saw a reversal of the December decision to give Burston the top spot on the ticket in favour of Lisa Oldfield.
 Burston and his supporters filed legal action, and the court upheld the initial party decision of December, which gave Burston the leading position on the ticket.

 At the March election, One Nation NSW achieved only 1.5% of the primary vote compared to 6.3% for PHON in the previous 1999 election that saw Oldfield elected.
 This result was substantially below the 4.55% election quota, and consequently, Burston failed to get elected.
-Apart from the internal feuding which affected the party’s performance was the fact that Hanson also ran in the election as a grouped independent with support from what was left of PHON, and this fractured the One Nation vote.
-Hanson polled slightly better than Burston’s group, achieving 1.9%, and narrowly missed gaining the last LC spot.
+Apart from the internal feuding which affected the party's performance was that Hanson also ran in the election as a grouped independent with support from the "official" One Nation party, and this fractured the One Nation vote.
+Hanson polled slightly better than Burston's group, achieving 1.9%, and narrowly missed gaining the last LC spot.

-After the 2003 election, One Nation NSW kept a very low profile; the party did not maintain a website and drew very little media attention.
-Consequently, many Australian political commentators were not aware that two separate One Nation parties continued to operate in NSW at this time.
+After the 2003 election, One Nation NSW became largely inactive; the party did not maintain a website and drew very little media attention; indeed, many Australian political commentators were not aware that two separate One Nation parties continued to operate in NSW at this time.
 Oldfield resigned from the party in December 2004 to serve the remainder of his term as an independent.
-His term expired in March 2007.

-One Nation NSW met all the necessary registration criteria to achieve registration for the March 2007 NSW election.
-However, the party decided not to contest that election and was deregistered afterwards.
+His term expired at the 2007 state election; he did not seek re-election.
+One Nation NSW, by then under the leadership of Judith Newson, theoretically met all the necessary registration criteria to achieve registration for the 2007 election, but did not contest the election.
+The NSW Electoral Commission deregistered the party the same year, effectively bringing its existence to an end.